 7. Use a humidifier

-Heat in our homes and offices oftens suck out any moisture in the air making our indoor environments dry which in return leaves our skin dry.
+Heat in our homes and offices often suck out any moisture in the air making our indoor environments dry which in return leaves our skin dry.
 Giving your office or home a little more moisture in the air can prevent our skin from becoming dry!

 If you change your winter skincare habits, you’ll quickly be able to see positive results that will leave your skin more moisturized for an overall more youthful appearance.
+It’s all about balancing your skin care.